USEPA/AMET/docs/AMET_QuickStart_Guide_v14b.md

 * **sitecmp** - pairs hourly and daily observation and model data for many of the networks compatible with AMET
 * **sitecmp_dailyo3** - calculates daily maximum 1-hour and 8-hour ozone pairs for analysis with AMET

-To compile these programs, edit the **config.amet** file that is located in the **src** directory.
-Point this script to the location of the local I/O API (IOAPI_DR) and netCDF (NETCDF_DIR) installation directories.
-Use the following command to apply the settings in the config.amet script before running the bldit script for each program to build the Tier 3 programs.
-The example below is for compiling with intel compiler.
-If compiling with gcc or Portland Group compiler, replace 'intel' with either 'gcc' or 'pgi' respectively.
+To compile these programs, edit the Makefile file that is located in the **src** directory.
+Point the Makefile to the location of the local I/O API and netCDF installation directories (by default these are set to LIB, but you will need to update the LIB directory or specifiy the IOAPI and NETCDF individually).
+Use the following commands to build each Tier 3 program.

 ```
 > cd $AMETBASE/tools_src
+cd combine/src
+edit the combine Makefile
-> source config.amet
+> Make
-> cd bldoverlay/scripts
+> cd bldoverlay/src
+edit the bldoverlay Makefile
-> ./bldit_bldoverlay.csh intel
+> Make
-> cd ../sitecmp/scripts
+> cd ../sitecmp/scr
+edit the sitecmp Makefile
-> ./bldit_sitecmp.csh intel
+> Make
-> cd ../sitecmp_dailyo3/scripts
+> cd ../sitecmp_dailyo3/scr
+edit the sitecmp_dailyo3 Makefile
-> ./bldit_sitecmp_dailyo3.csh intel
+> Make
 ```

 *Note: AMETBASE is the root AMET installation directory on your system*